The One That Got Away (Katy Perry song): Live performances and other versions

 A remix featuring American rapper B.o.B was released in December 2011.
 B.o.B added two new verses, one at the beginning and another replacing the bridge of the album version of the song.
 The decision for Capitol Records to release a remix and reduce the price of the song to give Perry a sixth number-one song has been criticized by some, noting that this is not Perry's first time adding a featured guest to her single releases.
 The hit single "E.T.", was modified with verses from Kanye West, while "Last Friday Night (T.G.I.F.)" was given a remix featuring Missy Elliott.
 However, Billboard, which compiles the charts, have issued multiple columns defending Perry and Capitol, underlining that they are operating under chart rules and that numerous other acts, such as Rihanna and Britney Spears, used the same tactics for charting purposes over the years.
 An acoustic version of the song, produced by Jon Brion, was released to the iTunes Store on January 16, 2012, garnering more favorable reviews, with critics noting that "The One That Got Away" sounds very naturally as a ballad.
 Perry's label, Capitol Records, sponsored a contest in January 2012 encouraging fans to record their own acoustic version of the song for a chance to have it featured on Perry's Facebook wall.
-The song was also included in the setlist of The Prismatic World Tour, in which it is interpolated with Perry's 2009 song "Thinking of You".
+The song was also included in the setlist of the Prismatic World Tour (2014-2015), in which it is interpolated with Perry's 2009 song "Thinking of You".
+"The One That Got Away" was not included in the setlist of the Lifetimes Tour (2025), but was performed as part of the "Choose Your Own Adventure" set in several shows.

 A violin cover of the song by music student Grace Youn, which Youn had uploaded to YouTube in 2011, was used in the opening scene of Perry's 2012 documentary, Katy Perry: Part of Me.
 American Idol contestant Alyssa Raghu sang the song in front of Katy Perry on the Top 10 Reveal episode of Season 17.
+Both Tate McRae and Chappell Roan have covered "The One That Got Away," with the former delivering her version on BBC Radio 1's Live Lounge and the latter singing it in a couple of shows in 2023.